 Unfortunately, like most personal blenders, it isn't safe to blend hot ingredients.
 Also, it struggles to fully process almonds into smooth and spreadable nut butter, and there may be some unprocessed chunks of nut left in the mix.
 However, this is still a solid choice for making single-serve smoothies at home.

-If you want a simple, straightforward personal blender, check out the Pro.
-However, if you want a more versatile model with more controls, consider the DUO instead.
+If you want a very simple, cheaper blender, the Pro is a great option.
+However, if you don't mind paying a bit more for something with more controls and more versatile performance, try the DUO instead.

 Jan 05, 2021: Slight changes to text and verification for accuracy; no changes in product picks.